Minnesota Department of Corrections

 C. Criminal investigations

-1. The OSI director or designee assigns OSI investigators to conduct criminal investigations involving offenders/residents or to assist law enforcement agencies with the conducting of criminal investigations involving offenders/residents, employees, volunteers, contractors, and visitors when the offense takes place within department jurisdiction.
+1. The OSI director or designee assigns OSI investigators to conduct criminal investigations, including the Prison Rape Elimination Act (PREA), involving offenders/residents or to assist law enforcement agencies with the conducting of criminal investigations involving offenders/residents, employees, volunteers, contractors, and visitors when the offense takes place within department jurisdiction.

 2. OSI investigators, who have received specialized training in conducting sexual abuse investigations in confinement settings, must conduct sexual assault and serious staff-on-offender/resident harassment investigations.